-While most Counter Service combos are priced right around $14, actual prices vary from a low of around $10 to highs of over $20.
+While most counter service meals cost around $12, actual prices vary from a low of around $9 to highs of over $20.
 Note that the Disney Dining Plan has eliminated the dessert from counter service meals, but has more than offset that by adding alcoholic beverages.
 These two factors have caused a lot of changes to this list.

-This list is calculated by taking the highest combo and beverage available on the Dining Plan and adding them together.
+This list is calculated by taking the top two meal and beverages available on the Dining Plan and adding them together.
 We did this as opposed to taking the median or mean since, if you’re truly concerned with saving as much money as possible, you’re going to be ordering more expensive menu items.
-We feel considering only the more expensive menu items is most helpful to vacation planners looking to maximize the Disney Dining Plan value, but your mileage may vary.
+We think considering only the more expensive menu items is most helpful if you’re trying to maximize the Disney Dining Plan value, but your mileage may vary.

 Which other Walt Disney World counter service restaurants made the list?
 Let’s take a look…

-5. Regal Eagle Smokehouse & Craft Drafts – This “Muppet Meatery” is a new-ish counter service restaurant in EPCOT’s American Adventure pavilion, and it makes the list for a couple of reasons.
+6. Regal Eagle Smokehouse & Craft Drafts – This “Muppet Meatery” is a new-ish counter service restaurant in EPCOT’s American Adventure pavilion, and it makes the list for a couple of reasons.
 The first is the variety of alcoholic beverages, several of which are fairly pricey and are Disney Dining Plan eligible.

-4. Docking Bay 7 Food & Cargo – The new counter service restaurant in Star Wars: Galaxy’s Edge has a number of pricey entrees that make it a great option on the Disney Dining Plan.
+2. Docking Bay 7 Food & Cargo – The new counter service restaurant in Star Wars: Galaxy’s Edge has a number of pricey entrees that make it a great option on the Disney Dining Plan.
 Like several of the restaurants that make this list, ribs are one of the menu items that’ll boost your value.
 The two others are Batuuan Beef & Crispy Topato Stir-fry and the Peka Tuna Poke.
 All three are awesome, and highly recommended.

 The potential of this restaurant is through the roof, and if you have a good meal, it’s going to be really good.
 It still doesn’t compare to the exceptional D-Luxe Burger for us, but we’re hoping Polite Pig finds its footing.
 Still, it’s a great place to maximize the value of your Disney Dining Plan Quick Service credits thanks to the many expensive entrees, and that’s what matters most for the purposes of this post.

-Based on our math, there are 5 restaurants at Walt Disney World that offer roughly $30 in maximum total value plus over a dozen more restaurants that offer $20+ in maximum value, which is a pretty good number.
-If you go by average value instead of maximum value, you can find a lot of Counter Service restaurants with $18-19 in “total value.”
-This means that the difference between the later entries on this list and other spots is sometimes only around $1-2.
-With that little at stake, you really ought to just eat where you want if the menus for these restaurants don’t look appealing!
+Based on our math, there are 8 restaurants at Walt Disney World that offer roughly $30 in maximum total value plus over two-dozen more restaurants that offer $26+ in maximum value, which is a pretty good number.
+If you go by average value instead of maximum value, you can find a lot of Counter Service restaurants with over $20 in total value.

-You can find an entree that costs at least $10 at every Counter Service restaurant, and drinks are typically pretty close in price at these restaurants.
+You can find an entree that costs at least $10 at every single Counter Service restaurant, and drinks are typically pretty close in price at these restaurants.
 As a result, it’s pretty easy to achieve at least $20-23 in total value.
-Overall, the price differences at Counter Service restaurants are less drastic than they are at Table Service restaurants, but you can still come out pretty far ahead by eating at the right Counter Service restaurants.
+Overall, the price differences at Counter Service restaurants are less drastic than they are at Table Service restaurants, but you can still come out ahead by eating at the right Counter Service restaurants.